 Also, you should expect an entirely different financial model in approaching the creation of a new restaurant concept you plan to roll-out nationwide versus a single one-off concept.
 The former requires much more planning and development.
 An average Red Lobster is believed to cost around $120 per square foot and an average Starbucks around $85 per square foot.
 However, these companies have spent millions and millions in design, branding and purchasing planning/efficiencies, so a start-up shouldn’t expect to be anywhere near these ranges in creating a new concept from scratch.
 I find it amazing how often someone thinks they will be the next Starbucks within a 10 year period and with a $500,000 investment.
 Starbucks has spent hundreds of millions of dollars to perfect what we see today in their latest restaurant prototype.

 It’s more than just wishful thinking to think it can be duplicated as a growth concept within the cost of what they can today build a single unit they’ve spent so much perfecting.
-Mega chains, like Darden, can afford seven-figure per year Executive Vice President’s and teams of hundreds working on a new concept.
+Mega chains, like Darden, can afford seven-figure-per-year Executive Vice Presidents and teams of hundreds working on a new concept.
 It’s believed well over $10m (“soft” costs) was spent developing just the prototype plans for their heralded Season’s 52 concept.
 Darden is the world’s most successful casual dining restaurant chain, so it’s fair to think they weren’t just burning money with their investment.
 Can a new prototype be created for less than $10m?
 Of course.
 By all means.
-It’s less likely though that the next billion dollar brand can be conceived within less than the cost of opening a single unit though.
+It’s less likely though that the next billion-dollar brand can be conceived within less than the cost of opening a single unit though.
 At a minimum, you can expect to spend a lot more in the years to come correcting the mistakes of the under-funded prototype.

 Restaurant Design Considerations

-There are literally hundreds or thousands of elements to take in to consideration in restaurant design.
+There are literally hundreds to thousands of elements to take into consideration in restaurant design.
 Today’s successful restaurant concepts are about more than just “good food, good service, good atmosphere”.
 The below list is by no means comprehensive, or even in a particular order of priority, but it does provide you with a sense for how complex these projects can be and why it is common to see experienced outside professional restaurant design consultants intimately involved in bringing to life today’s successful new restaurant concepts.

 - Brand Personality – Brands, like people, have personalities.
 A person can become known for acting/behaving a certain way.
 So too should your brand.
 The personality of your brand should be defined and programmed.
 This programming should happen before the first sketch of the restaurant design is even considered.